That red hourglass on the black widow spiders back...that is how you know it is one of them.

 - (NO COST TIP) Vacuum up any webs, eggs, nests that you can see.
 Some of them may be black widow owned and some not.

 - Remember the adage: Squish first and ask questions later.
 The problem here is that spiders really do help us by eating a lot of insect pests so think before squishing and if its not likely a black widow or brown recluse, let it be...maybe is a good thing.

-- Homeowner applied: You can purchase sprays locally or at an internet store, and apply them as directed.
+- Homeowner applied: You can purchase sprays locally and apply them as directed.

 - Professional applied: Applications by professionals will deter longer because they use stronger chemical concentration than a homeowner can obtain locally.
 Search the internet for a professional and their products plus contact information at their web site.